“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 October, 2019: Elms College, Chicopee, Massachusetts: "A Declaration of Independence: Dissolving Sociolinguistic Borders in the Literature of Sydney Owenson (Lady Morgan)"

-Sydney Owenson (Lady Morgan) and Diverse Characterizations in The Missionary
+Sydney Owenson (Lady Morgan) and Disparate Characterizations in The Missionary

 From my book, pp. 33-34: